 As the text is now composed sec.
 5, the announcement of the plan to build Akh-menu, its endowment and the regulations for the priests (not translated) would be part of the addition to the original transcript of the year 23-24 seance.
-The Akh-menu clearly loomed large in the king's estimation of his construction works at Thebes, the black granite stela from room VI in the Karnak temple being wholly devoted to the story of its construction.150 Though considerably later in date than the Festival Hall text,151 the black granite stela agrees with it in essentials, and provides a date for the inception of the work.152 "(3) . . . for the [Inunda]tion viz. of the Nun at
+The Akh-menu clearly loomed large in the king's estimation of his construction works at Thebes, the black granite stela from room VI in the Karnak temple being wholly devoted to the story of its construction.
+Though considerably later in date than the Festival Hall text, the black granite stela agrees with it in essentials, and provides a date for the inception of the work.
+Carna are constructed in the lateral stela agrees with it in essentials, and provides a date for the inception of the work.

 150 Cairo 34012: P-M II(2), 94; on the Akh-menu and its appurtenances, see P. Martinez, "Reflexions sur la politique architecturale et réligieuses des premiers Lagides," BSEG 13 (1989), 107-16; H. Ernst, "Ein Weihgeschenk Thutmosis' III an Amun-re.
-Der Sonnenaltar im Re-Heiligtum im Achmenu zu Karnak," ZAS 128 (2001), 1-6.
+Der Sonnenaltar im Re-Heiligtum im Achmenu zu Karnak," ZÄS 128 (2001), 1-6.

 151 Indicators of date are: the comprehensive nature of the reconstruction program envisaged, including not only the area of the central Karnak shrine, but also work across the river (Urk.
 IV, 834:2-4); the recourse to protestations of accuracy (cf. Urk.
 IV 835:11-14) a characteristic of inscriptions later in the reign, his denials of encroachment (Urk.
 835:10), and his harking back to an unlikely "wonder" at the ground-breaking ceremony: Urk.
 IV, 837.
-See J. von Beckerath, "Ein Wunder des Amun bei der Tempelgrundung in Karnak," MDAIK 37 (1981), 41-49.
+See J. von Beckerath, "Ein Wunder des Amun bei der Tempelgrundung in Karnak," MDÄIK 37 (1981), 41-49.